A friendly playbook for good change

 The world is before us and we need not take it or leave it as it was when we came in.
 James Baldwin

 Welcome!
 I'm Caitie, a writer, former Congressional staffer, Mainer born and bred.
-Policy is for Lovers is a playbook of good policy change for lovers of this world who want a friendlier future in it.
+Policy is for Lovers is a playbook for good policy change that comes to your inbox Friday mornings.

 No hot takes, punditry, or blood pressure-raising campaign coverage.
-Just a handy evergreen roadmap on how public policy works so we can help make it work better - whether on the local, state, or federal level.
+Just a friendly evergreen roadmap on how public policy works so we can help make it work better, with a particular focus on Congress.

 Anything Shaped by Policy Can Be Reshaped By Policy - If We Know How